-Family rituals provide us with a sense of identity and belonging which helps to bond us together.
-They can stir up strong emotions in us, and most of us love to reminisce about them (especially the strange and random ones!).
+These family rituals provide us with a sense of identity and belonging, which helps to bond us together.
+They can stir up strong emotions, and most of us love to reminisce about our childhood rituals – especially any strange or unusual ones!

-We all need a sense of purpose and meaning, and family rituals are a great way to develop a shared meaning for our lives which keeps couples and families close.
+We all need a sense of purpose and meaning, and family rituals are a great way to develop a shared meaning for our lives, which keeps couples and families close.
 This is not just about the kids; Christmas is a romantic time for many couples and keeping your own traditions up can help you to stay connected outside your roles as Mum and Dad.

 Whether it’s for Christmas or beyond, a great place to start is to think about which rituals you would like to continue from your own childhood, and which you would like to leave behind.
 Asking your partner the same questions can be a lovely way to bond, and you might hear something you didn’t know, even after many years.
 Then you can tell your children about these memories, and see whether any of you have any other ideas for things you would like to start from now.

-These habits will start to feel like part of your family story, and eventually its identity.
+Habits you build together will become part of your family story, and eventually its identity.

 A shared sense of purpose and meaning can be even more satisfying than an individual one.
 And relationships which are built around these kinds of hopes and dreams tend to be more stable.

 Not all of our values will be shared, of course.
 But when we have this kind of family identity, it helps us to settle conflicts, pursue goals, and support one other’s dreams, which will all strengthen your bond.

 When you have a disagreement, it can help to broaden your discussions to cover the values and dreams that underlie each of your positions.

-Even on relatively minor issues, if we’re bothered to argue about it, there’s usually a value, hope or dream feeling threatened.
+Even on relatively minor issues, if we can be bothered to argue about it, there’s usually a value, hope, or dream feeling threatened.
 So get curious about that.

 You could try asking your partner questions like,

-“What does it mean to you for us to do what you’re proposing?”
+- “What does it mean to you for us to do what you’re suggesting?”

 Common ground can be hard to find sometimes.
 But it’s usually there in the place where our visions merge.
 And when we think like this, it becomes a virtuous cycle.
 As Kerry Patterson says,